Gabe Newell: Personal life

 Newell formerly suffered from Fuchs' dystrophy, a congenital disease which affects the cornea.
 He was cured via two cornea transplants in 2006 and 2007.
 On the same day he founded Valve with Harrington, Newell married Lisa Mennet.
-They have two sons.
-The birth of their first son in the late 1990s inspired the final boss of Half-Life, as the couple considered childbirth the most frightening thing they could think of at the time.
-As of 2019, Newell and Mennet had divorced.
+They have two sons; their eldest, Gray, is a professional race car driver.
+The birth of Gray in the late 1990s inspired the final boss of Half-Life, as the couple considered childbirth the most frightening thing they could think of at the time.
+Newell and Mennet divorced around 2016.

-In 2011, Newell said his favorite video games included Super Mario 64, Doom, and a Burroughs mainframe version of the 1971 Star Trek game, which was the first game he ever played.
+In 2011, Newell said his favorite games included Super Mario 64, Doom, and a Burroughs mainframe version of the 1971 Star Trek game, which was the first game he ever played.
 Doom convinced him that games were the future of entertainment, and Super Mario 64 convinced him that games were art.
 Newell was a fan of the animated series My Little Pony: Friendship Is Magic.
-He also recorded a voice pack for the Valve game Dota 2, which referenced many previous statements and phrases from himself in a humorous manner.

 Within the gaming community, Newell has the nickname Gaben, derived from his work email address.
 Newell said that he tried to grow into his public image: "[Fans] hug me when they run into me.
 I'm not a hugging person, but that's what they want.
 I was with my kids the first time that happened in public, and my kids were pretty cool with it.
 But I wasn't.
 'Dad, roll with it.'
 Even now, I'm learning from our customers."
+In 2018, he also recorded a "deadpan" self-referential voice pack for the Valve game Dota 2.

-Newell was visiting New Zealand with friends when the COVID-19 pandemic emerged, and elected to stay in Auckland once travel restrictions were eased.
-As an expression of gratitude for New Zealand's hospitality, he and others arranged a free event, We Love Aotearoa, with live performances from musical artists across New Zealand.
+Newell was visiting New Zealand with friends when the COVID-19 pandemic emerged, and stayed in Auckland once travel restrictions were eased.
+As an expression of gratitude for New Zealand's hospitality, he and others arranged a free event, We Love Aotearoa, with live performances from musicians across New Zealand.
 It was accompanied by VR stands for Valve games such as Half-Life: Alyx and The Lab.
 The event was postponed from August to December due to a lockdown induced by a second wave of COVID-19.
 Newell applied for permanent residency in New Zealand in October 2020, but had returned to Seattle by 2021.

-Newell owns several ships and has lived mostly at sea since the pandemic.
+Since the 1990s, Newell has owned and sold several homes in Seattle, including a home in Capitol Hill, two homes on Lake Washington and a holiday home in Long Beach Peninsula.
+He owns several ships and has lived mostly at sea since the pandemic.
+In June 2026, he purchased a 20,000-square-foot mansion in Florida for $70.8 million, with 7 bedrooms, 13 bathrooms, an 8-car garage, an outdoor pool, a dock, a boat lift, an elevator, and a private tunnel to a beach.
+As of 2026, Newell had lost a substantial amount of weight.